-This project will replace the aging domestic water piping around the campus originally installed in the 1930's.
-The project is currently in design.
+This project will replace the aging domestic water piping around the campus originally installed in the 1930's and complete the campus fire water pump project.
+The project is currently in the public bidding phase.

 Fire Alarm Upgrade

 This project will upgrade the campus-wide fire alarm system, including underground infrastructure, panels/equipment within buildings, hardware, and software.
 The project is currently in design.